Military Divorce Attorneys in Queens

 Finding Solutions for Complex Problems

 Divorce is a generally complicated process that involves extensive paperwork full of legal jargon and, often, high emotions and conflict between the two parties.
 Military divorce is even more complex, and it’d be a dangerous idea to try to navigate the proceedings by yourself.
 You need an experienced attorney to represent you and your best interests if you’re a service member or a non-military spouse.
-At Levi Divorce & Family Law Attorneys, principal attorney Natalie Markfeld and our team can analyze your case and strategize a plan so you can emerge from your divorce satisfied and ready to start your next chapter in life.
+At Levi Divorce & Family Law Attorneys, our team can analyze your case and strategize a plan so you can emerge from your divorce satisfied and ready to start your next chapter in life.

 We Handle Every Aspect of Military Divorce